-The deep sea is a forbidding place, inhabited by strange, monstrous creatures that haunt its pitch-black waters.
+The deep sea is a forbidding place, inhabited by strange and beautiful creatures that haunt its pitch-black waters.
 Now researchers have discovered an eerie new attribute of this little-known region: a subtle low humming sound that emanates from its depths every day around dawn and dusk.

-“It’s not that loud, it sounds like a buzzing or humming, and that goes on for an hour to two hours, depending on the day,” said Simone Baumann-Pickering, co-author of the study, in a statement.
+"It’s not that loud, it sounds like a buzzing or humming, and that goes on for an hour to two hours, depending on the day," Simone Baumann-Pickering, co-author of the study and an assistant research biologist at the University of California, in San Diego, said in a statement.

-The source of the hum remains a mystery, to say the least.
+The source of the hum remains a mystery.
 Researchers suspect that it may be coming from an organism, or perhaps many organisms chanting in unison, but no known marine creature could be matched to the noise.
 It might be coming from a species yet to be identified, or it might be evidence of a new capability of an already-known creature.
-Then again, it might be coming from a non-living source too.
+Then again, it might be coming from a non-living source, too.